ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 * Provide end users with quick access to a Windows workspace and applications, with a personalized and consistent experience across devices and locations.
 * Simplify end-user profile management by providing organizations with a single and scalable solution that leverages the existing infrastructure.
 * Speed up the login process by applying configuration and environment settings in an asynchronous process instead of all at login.
-* Provide a dynamic environment configuration, such as drive or printer mappings, when a user launches an application.
+* Provide a dynamic environment configuration, such as drive or printer mappings, when a user starts an application.

 For more information on how to configure, see “Configuring App Volumes Manager” in the App Volumes Administration guide for App Volumes.